-(6) Speaker: Liang Huang, Lanzhou University
+(7) Speaker: Liang Huang, Lanzhou University

-Title: Quantum-Classical Correspondence of Finite-time Dynamics assumptions: 1) the quantum system is in the semiclassical regime; 2) The quantum Heisenberg time is much longer than the time when classical dynamics reaches steady state.
+Title: Quantum-Classical Correspondence of Finite-time Dynamics

+Abstract: Conventional quantum-classical correspondence is based on two assumptions: 1) the quantum system is in the semiclassical regime; 2) The quantum Heisenberg time is much longer than the time when classical dynamics reaches steady state.
 When any of these two conditions is broken, such as when the system cannot reach steady state and is thus intrinsically transient, or finite time dynamics are important characteristics of the system itself, or in deep quantum regions, the correspondence between the energy spectrum statistics and wave function characteristics of the quantum systems and the classical dynamics fails.
 Then is there still any correspondence, especially for systems with an intermediate degree of ergodicity?
 This talk will report our progress on this issue.